-Now I know there are DVD players for the car, but I haven’t introduced them to him yet.
-And, quite frankly, I want to hold off as long as possible.
-(Hey, I survived 10 hour road trips to Pennsylvania when I was a kid without a DVD player or technology so I think he can too!)
+While I know there are tablets and DVD players for the car, I haven’t introduced them to him yet.
+And I want to hold off on that as long as possible.
+(I survived 10 hour road trips to Pennsylvania when I was a kid without technology so I think he can too!)

-I knew I had to find some awesome things for him to do in the car, but as I perused the toy and game aisles at the store I was saddened to find that there weren’t many screen free activities.
+I knew I had to find some awesome things for him to do in the car.
+As I perused the aisles at the store I was saddened to find that there weren’t many screen free activities.
 So, I went to the best source I know and asked for recommendations from my friends on Instagram.
 (You guys really are the best and gave me tons of awesome ideas!)

-Ellyn shared the genius idea of having a new activity/toy every hour.
-As soon as I heard this I knew I had to try it.
+The best idea I heard was to have a new activity/toy every hour.
+I knew I had to try it!

 Silly Putty – Pull the putty out of the container and your child can mold away to their heart’s content.